MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-comparison-and-logical-operators.md

 - **Not**

     Performs a logical NOT on the condition.
-The following code retrieves all contacts whose first name is Jane and who do not work at Microsoft.
+The following code retrieves all contacts whose first name is Jane and who don't work at Microsoft.